AirshipCMS/Docs/02-Quickstart-Guide.md

 `airship land` downloads all **server templates and files** and **replaces your local copies**.

 `airship land` and `airship launch` are meant to be publishing and syncing tools only.
 They do not replace the purpose of a source code management tool.
-Typically, you only need to land a project once.
-After that, you will usually just be launching new changes.
+For a typical project, you only need to run `airship land` once.
+After that you will just be running `airship launch` to add changes to your live site.

 #### Debugging
 If you launched your project and you don't see your changes on the live site, try doing a hard-refresh on the browser for the live site.
 If that doesn't work, try clearing your browser cache.
 Your local cache may be very sticky.
 If _that_ doesn't work either and it has been more than 5 minutes since you have launched your site, there might be some other issue.
 See the [Airship Documentation](/documentation/view/airship-cli-troubleshooting) for debugging help.